Ziemnono/fenics-inverseFEM/README.md

 <h2>FEniCS</h2>
-To download FEniCS: https://fenicsproject.org/download/ To know more about FEniCS: https://fenicsproject.org/
+To download FEniCS: https://fenicsproject.org/download/ and know more about it: https://fenicsproject.org/